ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

     # Set $ErrorActionPreference to what's set during Ansible execution
     $ErrorActionPreference = "Stop"

-    # Set the first argument file to a JSON that contains the module args
+    # Set the first argument as the path to a JSON file that contains the module args
     $args = @("$($pwd.Path)\args.json")

     # Or instead of an args file, set $complex_args to the pre-processed module args